Aachener Printen: Production

 Originally sweetened with honey, nowadays Aachener Printen are sweetened with the syrup from sugar beets as honey became temporarily unavailable when Napoleon issued a trade embargo, banning all trade with the main supplier of honey, the United States.
 The tradition of sweetening with sugar beets was kept even after Napoleon was defeated and the French occupation lifted.

 Printen are made from a variety of ingredients including cinnamon, aniseed, clove, cardamom, coriander, allspice and also ginger.
 The exact mixture of these ingredients, however, is a close kept secret of the individual Printen bakeries.

 Additionally to the original Printen, there are also Printen with nuts (usually almonds), covered in chocolate or glaze and marzipan.

-Ingredients and Nutritional Values

-The dough base consists of flour, water, and sweeteners without the addition of any kind of fats.
-As sweeteners for the dough, mainly brown sugar, rock candy crumbs, and beet syrup are used, as well as honey, and as leavening agent mainly potash, originally hartshorn.
-The spice mixture includes, among others, cinnamon, anise, cloves, cardamom, coriander seeds, allspice, but also candied orange peel, candied lemon peel, and ginger, with the percentage composition of the spice mixture being a secret of each manufacturer.